jayniz/zeta/README.md

   # Which directory contains the publish.mson and consume.mson
   contracts_path: contracts

-  # Where to cache the contracts from all other projects that are part of the
+  # Where to cache the contracts from all other services that are part of the
   # infrastructure.
 Zeta will fetch these for you.
   contracts_cache_path: contracts/.cache